Erfaniaa/crypto-portfolio-optimizer/README.md

 ## Notes
 - The cryptocurrency market is risky.
 Do your own research before trading and investing.
 You are responsible for your own actions in trading and investing.
+- Use other tools, indicators, and analyses as well.
+Using this tool alone without the help of other tools and analyses may not be the right thing to do.
 - Try setting `SIMULATION_START_DATE` and `SIMULATION_END_DATE` to almost four years ago.
 Bitcoin halvings happen every four years, so some patterns may be repeated (obviously, it's not guaranteed).